open-constructs/cdk-serverless/README.md

 ### With Cognito

+MCP clients like Claude enforce that all OAuth endpoints (discovery, authorize, token, register) live on the **same origin** as the API itself.
+Cognito's hosted UI lives on a different domain (`auth.example.com`), so MCP clients cannot talk to it directly.
+Additionally:

+- Cognito Managed Login v2 requires the RFC 8707 `resource` parameter for custom scopes in authorize requests — MCP clients do not send this parameter.
+- MCP clients construct the token endpoint URL from the OAuth metadata `issuer` field rather than using the explicit `token_endpoint` — so the token exchange must be proxied through the API domain.
+- Dynamic Client Registration (RFC 7591) is not natively supported by Cognito.

+The MCP auth proxy solves all three problems: it serves discovery metadata on the API domain, strips unsupported parameters before forwarding to Cognito, and implements a simplified registration endpoint that returns a pre-provisioned client ID.

 If your API already uses `CognitoAuthentication`, add MCP auth with minimal config — a dedicated user pool client is created automatically:

 ```typescript